I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-isreparsetagmicrosoft.md

 <p>If the tag is a Microsoft tag, the return value is nonzero.
 If the tag is a non-Microsoft tag, the return value is zero. </p>

 ## -remarks
 <p>Only Microsoft reparse points can use Microsoft tags.
 Third-party reparse points must use non-Microsoft tags.
 However, third-party drivers can set Microsoft reparse points.
-For more information, see the Remarks section of the reference entry for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552014">REPARSE_GUID_DATA_BUFFER</a> structure. </p>

-<p>For more information about reparse points, see the Microsoft Windows SDK documentation. </p>

-<p>Only Microsoft reparse points can use Microsoft tags.
-Third-party reparse points must use non-Microsoft tags.
-However, third-party drivers can set Microsoft reparse points.
-For more information, see the Remarks section of the reference entry for the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552014">REPARSE_GUID_DATA_BUFFER</a> structure. </p>
+For more information, see the Remarks section of the reference entry for the <a href="..\ntifs\ns-ntifs--reparse-guid-data-buffer.md">REPARSE_GUID_DATA_BUFFER</a> structure. </p>

 <p>For more information about reparse points, see the Microsoft Windows SDK documentation. </p>